Our Staff & Board

 Vice-President

 Kristi Russell re-located to Nova Scotia with her family from Ontario in 2013.
 Interested in living a more self-sufficient lifestyle, they left the hustle and bustle of city life and headed to rural NS where they started a hobby farm.
-Hristi and her husband, Colin began as vendors selling at the New Glasgow Farmers Market selling jams, jellies and sticky buns and eggs.
+Kristi and her husband, Colin began as vendors selling at the New Glasgow Farmers Market selling jams, jellies and sticky buns and eggs.
 In 2015, Kristi began her current role as Market Manager.
 Over the past 8 years, Kristi has focussed her attention on learning more about agriculture, using her varied career experience to support small local businesses and increase local food security.
 She is passionate about her community and is always excited to work with others to shape the future.

 Member at Large